bryanrsmith/eslint-plugin-sort-class-members/README.md

 - `{ "name": "create", "type": "method", "static": true }` would match a static method named `create`.
 - `{ "static": true }` would match all static methods and properties.
 - `{ "async": true }` would match all async methods.
+- `{ "type": "method", "private": true }` would match all private methods.
 - `{ "name": "/on.+/", "type": "method" }` would match both static and instance methods whose names start with "on".
 - `"/on.+/"` is shorthand for `{ "name": "/on.+/" }`, and would match all static and instance methods and properties whose names start with "on".
 - `{ "type": "method", "sort": "alphabetical" }` would match all methods, and enforce an alphabetical sort.